makrai/notes/henderson2005-comp-ling-in-deep-learning-acl.md

   * One common approach is to deny it is a problem: Seq2seq and end2end models
     * only include representations at a lower level, both for input and output
     * they learned about different levels implicitly (Peters+ 18; Tenney+ 19)
-* no linguistic theory postulates different levels for different languages.
+* no linguistic theory postulates different levels for different languages
   * levels minimally include phon, morph, syntax, pred-arg, discourse
   * suggests that in humans the levels of linguistic representation are innate